sarahcolbert/sibling_roh_analysis/README.md

 6) homozyg-window-missing 5
 7) homozyg-window-het 1

-For this and all the other code chunks I will make actualy scripts, just putting it down like this now so I don't forget
 ```
 plink --bfile ${cleaned_dir}/${input_prefix}_filtered --homozyg-window-snp 50 --homozyg-snp 50  --homozyg-kb 1500  --homozyg-gap 1000  --homozyg-density 50 --homozyg-window-missing 5 --homozyg-window-het 1 --out ${out_dir}/${input_prefix}_roh
 ```